Satochi001/Satochi001/README.md

 	• Mobile Development: Flutter & Dart

-🤝 Looking to Collaborate greater  mind
+🤝 Looking to Collaborate with greater minds

 I’m open to collaborating with like-minded developers on exciting projects.
 If you’re working on something interesting, feel free to reach out!